SamanM28/Websockets_Subtask/README.md

 7. I have sent a few files that were made taking care of all the pointers.

 Regarding the first question of bonus points - Each client makes blocks or different files and the timing of each changes according to requirement.
 If the message takes 2 seconds to be sent and block is created after 5 messages then the command to create the block is given at the 8th second when the 5th message is received.

+c) Instructions-
+For checking the pointers - Run stt3.py and then ctt4.py, ctt11.py, ctt22.py, ctt33.py, ctt44.py and all the pointers work.
+To run the main files, first run the server python file, and then run the client python file.
+In the case of having multiple clients, open concurrent terminal sessions and run the client programs.

 d) Description of the modules - To develop this program, the "websocket" and "asyncio" libraries were used.
 As the name suggests, the websocket library helped develop the websocket server and client programs, and handle tasks like connecting, sending and receiving data, etc. The asyncio library was used to handle asynchronous tasks.